Brookeruu/brandless-clone/README.md

 # Brandless Clone

-The goal of this project is to recreate an existing site using Angular.
+The goal of this project is to recreate or "clone" an existing site using Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 #### Setup/Installation Requirements